 <strong>Burglars jailed for farmhouse break-in</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Burglars who break into rural homes should expect to be shot, a judge has said.
 Judge Michael Pert QC was speaking at Leicester Crown Court at the sentencing of Joshua O?Gorman and Daniel Mansell, who were shot with a legally held gun after breaking into a farmhouse near Melton Mowbray last month.

 The judge told the pair, who pleaded guilty to a charge of burglary, that they could not expect a more lenient sentence just because they were shot during the incident.